nlpcl-lab/starlab-api/README.md

 ## Setup

 Requires
-`Python 3, MongoDb, flask, flask_mongoengine, requests, ...`.
+`Python 3, MongoDb, flask, flask_mongoengine, ...`.

 **Note**  The API modules have their own dependencies; refer to the individual modules for installation details.

 ## Add new API

-To add a new API to this website perform the following three steps.
+To add a new API module to this website perform the following three steps:

-1. Create an entry in `apis.json` containing some details of the API.
+1. Create an entry in `apis.json`, containing some details of the API.
 Example:

 ```json
   {